naccdata/system-design/src/markdown/01-nacc-system.md

     1. ADRC Administrative user – an administrative user manages the ADRC relationship with NACC, determining which staff are users of NACC systems and in what role.
     2. ADRC Data user –
 2. Study Users – Study users are responsible for the metadata that defines a study and how it is managed within NACC.
-    1. Study Admnistrative user – manages the study relationship with NACC, determines what data the study collects, and which centers can contribute data.
+    1. Study Administrative user – manages the study relationship with NACC, determines what data the study collects, and which centers can contribute data.
     2. Study Investigator - initiates the creation of a study within NACC by making an intake request.
 Provides initial definition of the study.
 3. Forms manager - a user that is responsible for the definition and maintenance of a set of forms including questions and data validations.
 4. Researcher - a user who is using NACC managed data for research.